cypress-io/cypress/guides/v8-snapshots.md

 ## Snapshot Generation

-At a high level, snapshot generation works by creating a single snapshot JS file out of all of Cypress server code.
+At a high level, snapshot generation works by creating a single snapshot JS file out of all Cypress server code.
 In order to do this some code needs to be translated to be "snapshottable".
 For specifics on what can and can't be snapshot, see [these requirements](https://github.com/cypress-io/cypress/tree/develop/tooling/v8-snapshot#requirements).
 The JS file that gets generated then runs through [electron mksnapshot](https://github.com/cypress-io/cypress/tree/develop/tooling/electron-mksnapshot) which creates the actual binary snapshot that can be used to load the entire JS file into memory almost instantaneously.

 Locally, a v8 snapshot is generated in a post install step and set up to only include node modules in the snapshot.
 In this way, cypress code can be modified without having to regenerate a snapshot.
 If you do want or need to regenerate the snapshot for development you can run: